Kristol-Ice/ClearURLs-custom-rule/README.md

-"adgroup_id", // doesn't need (link of another item from item info page) "item_id", // doesn't need (link of seller from home page) "up_id", // doesn't need (link of seller from home page) "pvtime" // may be time that generate tracking link? (link of another item from item info page) and doesn't need "pantip.com" site //added
+"adgroup_id", // doesn't need (link of another item from item info page) "item_id", // doesn't need (link of seller from home page) "up_id", // doesn't need (link of seller from home page) "search", // use for tracking, doesn't need (link of seller from cart page/home page/popup when add item to cart) Example: search=addtocart, search=0
+"pvtime" // may be time that generate tracking link? (link of another item from item info page) and doesn't need "pantip.com" site //added
 "pixiv.net" site //added